Why Norfolk Island is perfect for a romantic getaway

 Walk hand-in-hand at the Norfolk Island National Park and Botanic Gardens, where you can visit an aviary that houses the island’s green parrots – an endangered species found nowhere else in the world.

-Having explored everything Norfolk Island has to offer, no romantic getaway would be complete without the best in luxurious accommodation to return to.
+Having explored everything Norfolk Island has to offer, no romantic getaway would be complete without the best in the island’s accommodation to return to.
+Here are some of our favourite picks for couples.